schlarpc/SeriousCast/README.md

 Replace the `username` and `password` fields with your SiriusXM credentials.
 The `hostname` field should be set to the publicly accessible hostname (or IP address) for your server.
-The `ffmpeg_path` field should reflect the location of your ffmpeg binary;
-if it's on the PATH you should be able to just use "`ffmpeg`".

 After editing the configuration file, you should be able to run `server.py` to start the service.
 Navigate to the configured port (default 30000) in a web